cloudevents/spec/discovery/spec.md

 #### `DELETE /services/{id}[?epoch={epoch}]`

-This MUST delete the Service as indetified by the `id` in the URL.
+This MUST delete the Service as identified by the `id` in the URL.
 If there is no Service with the specified `id` then it is considered to have already been deleted and the request will have no change to the Discovery Endpoint.
 A missing Service is not considered an error condition.

+This specification does not define a Body for the request message.

 The request URL MAY include an OPTIONAL `epoch` query parameter, and if present and is not greater than the Service's current `epoch` value, then the